Tackle (football move): Non-tackling variants

 For various codes of football, variant codes have been developed which substitute out the tackling element, making the game less physical.
 In these games, either a being touched by an opponent or, in some codes, having a tag on the player's person removed, has effects similar to a tackle in the parent code.

 Other uses

-Other non-football games that feature tackling or similar concepts include hurling, hockey and shinty.
-With the increasing popularity of football in the late 19th century, tackling had been integrated into field-based chasing games such as Black Man, Pom-Pom-Pull-Away and British Bulldog.
+Other non-football games that feature ball-tackling or similar concepts include hurling, hockey and shinty, while tackling of people is featured in games like kabaddi.
+With the increasing popularity of football in the late 19th century, tackling had been integrated into field-based chasing games such as British Bulldog (game), Pom-Pom-Pull-Away and British Bulldog.
 For younger boys, these children's games became essential for the acquisition of football skills.

 Tackle types

 Some illegal tackle moves result in a penalty play, however others may be "reportable" offences — that is, the option exists for an official to penalise a player's conduct individually rather than during the game refer it to a tribunal for deferred penalty.